Sega Sammy names partners for Yokohama IR plan

 The Japanese entertainment conglomerate has also announced an agreement with Japanese restaurant brand Kyoto Kitcho Co Ltd to “design and produce restaurants and inns” with classic Japanese elements for Sega Sammy’s intended IR scheme.

-Sega Sammy took part in the recent first edition of an industry promotional event called the “Japan IR Expo” held at the Pacifico convention centre in Yokohama on January 29 and January 30.
+Sega Sammy took part in the recent first edition of an industry promotional event called the “Japan IR Expo” held at the Pacifico Yokohama convention centre on January 29 and January 30.
 Mr Satomi gave a presentation at the event.

 It had been reported by local media in November that Sega Sammy – also known as a maker of pachinko machines and operator of pachinko halls in the Japan market, had already participated in a request-for-concept phase on the IR topic initiated by Yokohama.